amandagrice/machine-learning-practice/README.md

     - **Normalization** - change data to use a common scale.
 Generally small, homogenous values.
 Ex. turn everything into a 0-1 range with one standard deviation.
     - **Handling missing values**
     - **Feature Extraction / Feature Engineering** -- make a problem easier by expressing it in a simpler way.
 Requires a good understanding of the problem in depth.
 This was far more necessary with shallow learning.

+- **Regularization** -- the process of adding information in order to solve an ill-posed problem or to prevent overfitting
+- The simplest way to prevent overfitting is to reduce the size of the model.
+- **Model Capacity / Memorization Capacity** -- the number of learnable parameters in a model.
+- **Occam’s Razor** -- given two explanations for something, the simpler one is most likely to be correct.
+- **Entropy** - measure of randomness
+- **Weight Regularization** -- adding to the cost function a cost associated with having larger weights.
+This limits the complexity and entropy of a network and helps prevent overfitting.
+    - **L1 Regularization** - the cost added is proportional to the absolute value of the weight coefficients (the L1 norm of the weights)
+    - **L2 Regularization** - the cost added is proportional to the square of the value of the weight coefficients (the L2 norm of the weights)
+    - Also called **weight decay**
+    - **Dropout** - when applied to a layer, a fraction (called the **dropout rate**) of the features are set to 0 during training.
+During testing, a layer’s output values are scaled down by a factor relative to the dropout rate.
+This is one of the most commonly used regularization techniques in neural networks.
+The introduction of noise like this can help prevent insignificant happenstance patterns.
+- **Non-stationary problem** -- what you’re trying to model changes over time
+- **Statistical power** - if your model can beat a random baseline